adangel/petclinic/petclinic-plain-java-spring-xml/README.md

-# Pet Clinic with plain java and Spring for DI
+# Pet Clinic with plain java and Spring XML for DI

 Sample application [Pet Clinic](https://spring-petclinic.github.io/) from spring, but written in plain Java with [Spring Framework](https://spring.io/projects/spring-framework) for DI.